-SE2012 APPLIED PHYSICS LABORATORY I: FUNDAMENTALS (2-3)
+SE2012 APPLIED PHYSICS LABORATORY I: FUNDAMENTALS (3 - 3).

 An introduction to the analysis of experimental data and signals in the applied physics laboratory.
-Experimental uncertainties and erro propagation in physical measurements.
-Statistical mean and standard deviation.
-Gauss, Poisson and binomial probability distributions.
-Least-squares techniques.
-Introduction to simple circuits.
-Ohm's and Kirchoff's laws.
-Complex number and phasor representations of physical quantities.
-Introduction to applied Fourier analysis.
-Laboratory exercises based upon applications in mechanics, optics and signal processing.
-PREREQUISTES: Previous college courses in basic physics and mathematics
+Experimental uncertainties and error propagation in physical measurements; statistical mean and standard deviation; Gauss, Poisson, and binomial probability distributions, least-squares techniques; introduction to simple circuits; Ohm's and Kirchoff's laws; complex number and phasor representations of physical quantities; introduction to applied Fourier analysis.
+Laboratory exercises are based upon applications in mechanics, optics and signal processing.
+Prerequisites: Previous college courses in basic physics and mathematics.

-SE2013 APPLIED PHYSICS LABORATORY II: ANALOG TECHNIQUES (2-3) A continuation of the signal analysis and electronic circuit topic begun in SE2012, with an emphasis on analog signal processing.
-Op-amps and negative feedback, continued.
-Semiconductor basics.
-PN junction diodes, bipolar transistors and field effect transistors.
-Resonance.
-The Fourier transform as an extension of Fourier series to non-periodic signals.
-Active filter circuits.
-Transfer function and the Fourier analysis of filters.
-Oscillators.
-Amplitude, frequency and phase modulation techniques, and their applications to communications.
-Phase-sensitive detection and the lock-in amplifier.
-Principles of fiber optics communications.
+SE2013 APPLIED PHYSICS LABORATORY II: ANALOG TECHNIQUES (3 - 3).

+Continuation of the signal analysis and electronic circuit topics begun in SE2012, with an emphasis on analog signal processing.
+Op-amps and negative feedback, continued; semiconductor basics; PN junction diodes, bipolar transistors and field effect transistors; resonance; the Fourier transform as an extension of Fourier series to non-periodic signals; active filter circuits; transfer function and the Fourier analysis of filters; oscillators; amplitude, frequency and phase modulation techniques, and their applications to communications; phase-sensitive detection and the lock-in amplifier; principles of fiber optics communications.
 Laboratory exercises drawn from applications in electronic signal analysis, acoustics and optoelectronics.
-PREREQUISTES: SE2012 or equivalent
+PREREQUISITES: SE2012 or equivalent.

-SE2014 APPLIED PHYSICS LABORATORY III: DIGITAL TECHNIQUES (2 - 3)
+SE2014 APPLIED PHYSICS LABORATORY III (3-3).